bonfire-networks/bonfire_me/README.md

 ## Copyright and License

-Copyright (c) 2020 Bonfire Contributors
-Copyright (c) 2020 VoxPublica Contributors
-Copyright (c) 2020 CommonsPub Contributors
+Copyright (c) 2020 Bonfire, VoxPublica, and CommonsPub Contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as